prat-man/unique4j/README.md

 ## Demonstration

-To put it all together, the following is a complete example of the usage and capabilities of Unique4j.
+To put it all together, the following is a simple example of the basic usage of Unique4j.

     import java.sql.Timestamp;
     import java.util.Date;